hci-lab-um/web-ssvep-stimuli-generators/README.md

 ```

 ## Roadmap
-- Add and remove single elements.
 - Add and remove elements based on visibility in the window.
+- Dynamically change the frequency values applied to an element
+   - Automatically assign for maximum discriminability.
 - Position WebGL Canvas behind arbitrary elements across an entire a webpage *with scrolling*.
-- Dynamically change the frequency values applied to an element
-   - Automatically assign to allow for maximum discriminability
 - Implement CSS data-dark-color attribute changes
+- Expose a way to assign your own CSS rules and/or WebGL intensities

+## Known Issues
+### WebGL
+1. Dynamically adding elements using WebGL techniques will create too many contexts and halt execution.

 ## Acknowledgments
 These libraries were developed by [Alison Camilleri](https://github.com/alison-camilleri) to fulfill part of the requirements for the award of a Master of Science in Computer Information Systems degree.